DeborahBambil/PmiRSelect/README.md

 #Insert in "PmiRSelect" directory named "genome.fa" (Genome)

-#Insert in "PmiRSelect" directory named "genome.gff" (Genome Annotation)

-if you don't have .gff annotation just use genome.fa

 # miRNAs Prediction (START SEARCH)

 $ bash run.bin

-if you don't have .gff annotation just use genome.fa and USE: $bash runWithoutGFF.bin

 $ press "enter" when "Extract regions from a sequence alignment"